MicrosoftDocs/windows-itpro-docs/windows/configuration/manage-connections-from-windows-operating-system-components-to-microsoft-services.md

 ### <a href="" id="bkmk-previewbuilds"></a>7.
 Insider Preview builds

 The Windows Insider Preview program lets you help shape the future of Windows, be part of the community, and get early access to releases of Windows 10.
+This setting stops communication with the Windows Insider Preview service that checks for new builds.
+Windows Insider Preview builds only apply to Windows 10 and are not available for Windows Server 2016.

 > [!NOTE]
-> This setting stops communication with the Windows Insider Preview service that checks for new builds.
-Windows Insider Preview builds only apply to Windows 10 and are not available for Windows Server 2016.
+> If you upgrade a device that is configured to minimize connections from Windows to Microsoft services (that is, a device configured for zero exhaust) to a Windows Insider Preview build, the Feedback & Diagnostic setting will automatically be set to **Full**.
+Although the telemetry level may initially appear as **Basic**, a few hours after the UI is refreshed or the machine is rebooted, the setting will become **Full**.

 To turn off Insider Preview builds for a released version of Windows 10: